 CER = (DC + IC) / Ef.

-As a measure of effectiveness (Ef), any of the criteria describing the patient's health status can be adopted.
-Typically, the "Cost-Effectiveness Ratio" (CER) is applied to compare methodologies or treatment outcomes.
-A limitation of this approach is the inability to compare treatment results with different outcomes, and it also does not take into account the value of treatment for the client.
-The value of medical service for the client, essentially its effectiveness, can be assessed using the indicator of quality-adjusted life years (QALY).
+As a measure of effectiveness (Ef), any criterion describing the patient's health status can be adopted.
+A limitation of this approach is the inability to compare treatment results with different outcomes, and it does not account for the value of treatment for the client.
+The value of a medical service can be assessed using the indicator of quality-adjusted life years (QALY).

 QALY = Duration of life × Quality of life